YupengGao/vilbert-multi-task/README.md

-****vqa-maskrcnn-benchmark has already included the maskrcnn_benchmark repo, so we don’t need to download a new maskrcnn-benchmark
+## vqa-maskrcnn-benchmark has already included the maskrcnn_benchmark repo, so we don’t need to download a new maskrcnn-benchmark.
 If we download a new maskrcnn-benchmark from master branch git clone https://github.com/facebookresearch/maskrcnn-benchmark.git.
 It will raise error when we run script/extract_features.py

 conda create --name maskrcnn_benchmark -y conda activate maskrcnn_benchmark